vatine/sressays/terracrash.md

 Turns out that "external plugin gets OOM-killed" (which shoulf typically result in a non-zero exit code) is (or at least was) interpreted as "there is no data and everything is fine", instead of "there may or may not be data, something went wrong".
 So, if the OOM-killer managed to kill the "check if there is a certificate" process, as a node was being terraformed, terraform would generate a new certificate.
 Thankfully, this did not overwrite any of the persisted certificates.

 So, in the end, given sufficent parallelism, terraform was not quite as idempotent as you may have wanted.
+And that was a post-mortem that should not have needed writing.